influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/data.md

 withTransformation(transformation)
 ```

-Transformation applies a set of transformations
+"Transformation applies a set of transformations"

 ### fn withTransformationMixin